 Nitric Oxide for HRF in PPHN is typically administered at the patient’s bedside through a ventilator, in a variety of critical care conditions beyond its approved indication.
 All current approved systems utilize bulky high pressure cylinders.

-AirNOvent™ is AIT Therapeutic’s next-generation phasic flow nitric oxide delivery system.
+AirNOvent™ is Beyond Air’s next-generation phasic flow nitric oxide delivery system.
 This cylinder free system is designed for the treatment of pulmonary hypertension in the hospital setting.*